 - 75g chopped pecans or walnuts

-- 1 Tablespoon white sugar mixed with 1 tsp ground cinnamon for sprinkling over the top
+- 1 Tablespoon white sugar mixed with 1 teaspoon ground cinnamon for sprinkling over the top of the muffins

 For the Maple glaze (optional)

 - 150g Icing sugar

 - Preheat the oven to 200C/180C/400F and line a jumbo muffin tin with 6 muffin liners OR a 12 hole muffin tin with liners.